teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 The experiments showed that traditional data balancing methods did not enhance the model’s performance.
 The highest F1-score and balanced sensitivity-specificity tradeoff were obtained when no balancing strategy was used.
 DenseNet201 performed best with the natural data distribution, suggesting that the limited dataset size and class imbalance hindered the effectiveness of focal loss and regularization techniques.

+However, these results are not fully generalizable.
+When evaluated on the test dataset, all models showed lower F1-scores.
+Although the synthetic-data model (Test F1 = 0.75) performed better than the baseline without augmentation (Test F1 = 0.73), it was still surpassed by the focal loss model (Test F1 = 0.78).
+These differences highlight a substantial mismatch between the validation and test distributions, indicating that additional testing is needed to assess if using synthetic data outperforms traditional data-agumentation in real-world conditions.

 ### Does the inclusion of synthetic samples enhance the performance of a classifier trained from scratch when only a small amount of real data is available?